NHSDigital/nhs-app-api/docs/Getting-Started.md

 ## Secrets

+The team use [Keybase](https://keybase.io) to share and synchronise secrets.
+Sign up for an account if you don't already have one, and ask a friendly tech lead to add you to the team.
-Secrets required for running the app locally are stored in Keybase (`team/nhsonline/development_secrets`).
-These are automatically copied to your home directory (`~/.nhsonline/secrets`) when the app is run using make if the keybase filesystem integration is working.
-If it is not an error will be reported and the files should be manually copied across.
+The secrets required for running the app locally are stored in the folder (`team/nhsonline/development_secrets`).
+If the keybase filesystem integration is installed and running these will be automatically copied to your home directory (`~/.nhsonline/secrets`) when the NHS App is run using make.
+Otherwise an error will be reported and the necessary files should be manually copied across.

 ## Docker